While owning a swimming pool is fun, it needs regular maintenance to remain clean.

 How Often Should You Clean Swimming Pool Waterline Tiles?

-The muck on pool tiles is usually a build-up of many things like sunscreen, body soil, and mineral deposits (scale), which clings to the pool tiles.
+The muck on pool tiles is usually a build-up of sunscreen, body soil, and mineral deposits (scale) that cling to the tiles.
 If you notice hard-water deposits or stains in the sinks and tubs at home, they will likely develop on the waterline pool tiles.

 When the water in the pool vaporises, the mineral deposits in the water cling to the tiles of the pool.
 This is known as scaling, and it usually appears as grey or white scum, which is often strenuous to remove.